 I’ll just come out and say it: this bike hasn’t led an easy life.
-Mechanically, it’s been neglected, and cosmetically, it’s been completely forgotten.
+Mechanically neglected and cosmetically forgotten.

 I could tell the first time I laid eyes on it that it hadn’t received a proper cleaning since it left the Bologna factory back in 2010.
 To assist its dirty demise is the fact that it lived much of its life on a gravel road.
 This permitted mud, sand, and dust to seep into every crevice of the bike.
 Not great.

 Taking a bike apart to conduct maintenance provides you the best opportunity to give it a thorough clean.
-So, that’s exactly what I set off to do.
+So, that’s exactly what I did.

 Watching the dirt wash away to reveal beautifully finished metal surfaces is a satisfying experience.
 There isn’t anything too technical about giving a machine a thorough cleaning.
 It just takes patience, brushes, degreaser, and water to wash away the filth.